KxSystems/docs/docs/learn/install.md

 title: Installing kdb+ | Learn | kdb+ and q documentation
 description: How to install kdb+ on Linux, macOS, or Windows
 author: Stephen Taylor
-date: November 2020
+date: May 2022
 ---
 # :fontawesome-solid-power-off: Installing kdb+

 You can run kdb+ on Linux, macOS, or Windows.
-There are three installation scenarios.
+There are two installation scenarios.

 -   You are a commercial user, with a `k4.lic` file.
 -   You have the 64-bit On Demand Personal Edition for non-commercial use.
 This is enabled by a `kc.lic` license-key file and requires an always-on Internet connection.
 (This version of kdb+ is not licensed for use on cloud servers.)
--   You have the 32-bit Personal Edition for non-commercial use.
-It does not require a license-key file.

-    !!! warning "32-bit applications will not run in macOS 10.15+ (Catalina and later)"

 :fontawesome-regular-hand-point-right:
 [More about licensing](licensing.md)